Some Ideas to Share

 Dahlonega Mint 1/4 Ounce Silver Set

-Here is another great example of silver bullion that has an unknown date.
+Here is another excellent example of silver bullion that has an unknown date.
 I have only found seven of these medallions so far and I have been looking for over a decade trying to track them down.
 I don't see 1/4 ounce bullion very often, so I believe these to be very rare and I already know they are quite hard to find.
-I am not sure why they are stamped as "Dahlonega Mint Fine Silver" as the Mint is known for producing only gold coins back in the mid-1800s.
+I am not sure why they are stamped as "Dahlonega Mint Fine Silver" as the mint was known for producing only gold coins back in the mid-1800s.
 Maybe these were struck as a novelty by the mint as a way to get visitors because it still gives tours.
 I am actively looking for more information on this bullion set.

 Capeway Coins Copper Rounds (2016/17 CE)

-As America's oldest private mint, Osborne traces its roots back to 1835 when Andrew Jackson was our president and there was no such thing as a legal tender banknote.
+As America's oldest private mint, Osborne traces its roots back to 1835 when Andrew Jackson was our president, and there was no such thing as a legal tender banknote.
 They produced this set of Copper bullion coins for the collector's market about a 15 years ago and recently sold the designs to Capeway Coins.
 These are listed as one A.D.V.P. ounce which is just a way of saying they are not a standard Troy ounce, but instead are a U.S. standard ounce.

 These were originally released through he Osborn Mint back in 2003 as high relief cameos in an antiqued finish.
 Here's the ad to prove it!

 These have recently been offered as Silver bullion rounds in 1 Troy Ounce, .999 purity in brilliant uncirculated condition.
 I find the designs on these to be very simple.
 They are not stamped or produced from dies; they are listed as impact engraved (not sure what that is).
 They are listed as a product of the U.S.A. and I have been told that they are produced by Monarch Precious Medals.